MikeACG/reptDir/README.md

 ```

 ## What algorithm is used to determine replication direction?
-The method used for assigning replication direction to each range is inspired by the descriptions of Morganella et al. (2016).
-For details, see `?reptDir`.
+The method used for assigning replication direction to each genomic range in the input is inspired by the descriptions of Morganella et al. (2016).
+For details, type `?reptDir` in a R session.

 ## Usage
 For a usage example see the vignette after installing the package: